egel-lang/egel-slides/2024-semantics/slides.md

 An abstract assembly language (LISP)

-A variation of a lambda evaluator a la SECD or CAMC (OCaml)
+A variation of a lambda evaluator à la SECD or CAMC (OCaml)

 A combinator machine (Miranda)

 A graph reduction machine (Haskell, Clean)

-*Or all of the above*
+*Or a bit of all of the above*

 ----